 Hardware & Tools

-There is no better instant-read thermometer than the Thermapen.
-While other “instant-read” thermometers take 20-30 seconds to reach a full reading, the Thermapen takes just 3 seconds!
-Popular with health inspectors and food service managers, this instrument-grade unit is splash-resistant and has a range of -58°F to 572°F. Can be recalibrated or repaired if damaged.
+There is no better instant-read thermometer than the Thermapen ONE.
+While better “instant-read” thermometers take a few seconds to reach a full reading, the Thermapen ONE takes just 1 second or less!
+Popular with health inspectors and food service managers, this instrument-grade unit is waterproof to IP67 standards and has a range of -58°F to 572°F. Can be recalibrated or repaired if damaged.
 Highly recommended by Cook’s Illustrated magazine.
 It’s not cheap, but worth every penny.

 Occasionally, there are times when the best product is not necessarily the most expensive one.
 Forschner knives are a case in point.
 Forschner is the high-end cutlery division of Victorinox, the same company that makes Swiss Army Knives.
 Forschner began making professional-style cutlery in 1881 and has a dedicated following among many chefs and barbecue experts.
 These knives are very sharp, very high quality, and very reasonably priced.
 Cook’s Illustrated consistently rates Forschner knives a “best buy” in their knife testing.
 You’ll find many discount retailers on the Web.